isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    | dhcp-queue-control.capacity                                      | dhcp-queue-control           | capacity                         |
    +------------------------------------------------------------------+------------------------------+----------------------------------+

-Some scalar parameters contained by top-level global list are supported by the configuration backend.
+Some global list parameters containing only scalar types are supported by the configuration backend.

 .. table:: List of DHCPv4 list parameters supported by the configuration backend